websights

 • Surface element type: Either Quad (default) or triangles, it specifies the element type on all start/end faces of the sweepable bodies.

-Figure 14: Mesh settings panel with Automatic sweep meshing option enabled.
+Figure 13: Mesh settings panel with Automatic sweep meshing option enabled.

 The following settings are required in the setup:

 • Sweep sizing type: The user can define the Number of elements or the Element thickness along sweep.
 These parameters control the number of prism layers between the Start and End faces.
-For example, in the figure above, a total of 80 prism layers were created in the y-direction.
+For example, in the figure below, a total of 80 prism layers were created in the y-direction.

 • Surface element type: With this setting, the user defines the type of cells to be generated on the start and end faces.
 In Triangular mode, the mesh cells will be prisms with a triangular base.
 In Quad dominant mode, the mesh will consist mainly of hexahedrons and possibly some triangular-based cells.